michalzobec/michalzobec/MichalZobec-About.md

 Sometimes I translate applications or games from English to Czech.
 I worked on following translations: Microsoft Baseline Security Analyzer, The Elder Scrolls III: Morrowind (and datadisks), The Elder Scrolls IV: Oblivion (and datadisks), Far Manager (help only), Far Manager PlugIns, Inno Setup, Wordpress PlugIns.

-[Sponsorship](https://github.com/sponsors/michalzobec) helps me more focusing from commercial projects to open-source community projects.
+[Your help (sponsorship)](https://github.com/sponsors/michalzobec) helps me more focusing from commercial projects to community projects.

 [*Back to top*](#documenttitle "Top of the document")